metalabharvard/mlml.io/content/events/the-future-of-science-museums-michael-john-gorman-in-conversation-with-jeffrey-schnapp.md

 ---
 title: The Future of Science Museums
 subtitle: Michael John Gorman in conversation with Jeffrey Schnapp
+fulltitle: 'The Future of Science Museums: Michael John Gorman in conversation with Jeffrey Schnapp'
 status: ""
 outputs:
     - HTML